Nile Crocodile Hunting

 Nile crocodiles can eat large amounts of food very quickly.
 They do so by ripping their food apart and swallowing large chunks.
 No part of a kill is left uneaten.
 Feathers, beaks, hair, hooves and horns are all consumed.

 Crocodiles have very efficient metabolisms.
 They can go without food for very long periods of time.
-Crocodiles do not hibernate, but have the ability to slow their metabolisms down.
+They do not hibernate, but have the ability to slow their metabolisms down.

 During lean times they survive off their own body tissues.
-In the wild crocodiles generally eat a few times a month or if an opportunity presents itself.
+In the wild these carnivores generally eat a few times a month or if an opportunity presents itself.

 Crocodiles range throughout Zimbabwe.
-However, the Nile Crocodile is the only species of crocodile found in the country.
+However, the Nile Crocodile is the only species found in the country.

-Be prepared to encounter crocodiles practically anywhere there are bodies of water.
+Be prepared to encounter them practically anywhere there are bodies of water.
 These include marshland, rivers, reservoirs, dams, or lakes that also support suitable prey.

-Kariba Dam, being the largest body of water in Zimbabwe, is heavily populated by the Nile Crocodile.
+Kariba Dam, being the largest body of water in Zimbabwe, is heavily populated.
 The Zambezi River in the north and the Limpopo River in the south also support large populations.

-Like other crocodile species, the Nile Crocodile prefers to live at or near sources of water.
+Like all of their species, the Nile Crocodile prefers to live at or near sources of water.
 Their preference is freshwater, but they can tolerate salty water, such as the Nile River Delta.

 Their favorite habitat is anywhere with a water source, fresh or salty.
-Streams, rivers, lakes, dams, marshes and swamps will typically have a population of Nile Crocodile.
+Streams, rivers, lakes, dams, marshes and swamps will typically have a sizeable population.

-They prefer large open spaces – this makes Lake Kariba an ideal destination for crocodile hunting.
+They prefer large open spaces – making Lake Kariba an ideal destination for crocodile hunting in Africa.

 Crocodile Hunting In Zimbabwe